terrencewei/DEMO-SpringCloudStudy/README.md

         Others:
             1. Update exist guide in this readme to support the multiple app structure
     2) My things about improvements that not implements in this practice:
+        MOST IMPORTANT OF ALL: EVERY PART in this Microservice is easy in, difficult out, Spring or other utils(like elasticsearch) is high encapsulation, if want to reach the production level, still need lots of work to deepin each section
         1. Front-end separation, using node/react as front-end, micro services shoud only provide REST services
         2. REST services module should level up to HATEOAS(https://en.wikipedia.org/wiki/HATEOAS)
         3. This method call is necessary and should not exist: